 Classified and Exempt employees accrue annual vacation leave at rates determined by their employee status, ranging from 8 to 16 hours per month when eligible.
 Vacation may be accrued up to 240 hours.

 Faculty, Classified and Exempt employees accrue monthly sick leave at rates determined by their employee status or applicable negotiated agreement.
 Temporary Hourly employee accrue at the rate set forth in WA State Initiative 1433.

-BC observes the following annual holidays: New Year’s Day, Martin Luther King, Jr. Birthday, President’s Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Indigenous People’s Day, Veteran’s Day, Thanksgiving Day, Day after Thanksgiving, Christmas Day.
+BC observes the following annual holidays: New Year’s Day, Martin Luther King Jr. Birthday, President’s Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, Native American Heritage Day, Christmas Day.

 In addition to college-wide holidays, Classified and Exempt employees may select one (1) personal holiday each calendar year.
 Personal holidays are not cumulative and lapse at the end of each calendar year.
 A newly-hired Classified employee may not take the personal holiday during the first four months of employment.

 Holiday observance and dates subject to change based on employment status, negotiated agreements, or policy changes.

 Bellevue College Benefits Office